marclaval/angular-richtext-renderer/README.md

 To run tests in node:
 * Launch `gulp test.node`

-To run tests in Chrome:
+To run tests in Firefox:
 * Launch `gulp test.browser`